dexter-xD/blink/docs/Template.md

-# Template Engine Documentation
+# Blink Template Engine Documentation

-This document provides a comprehensive guide to using the C-based template engine for dynamic HTML content generation.
+This document provides a comprehensive guide to using the Blink template engine for dynamic HTML content generation.

 ## Table of Contents